-Importing model files works in the same way as for other asset types.
-Simply drag and drop the model files from Explorer into the Content window or use the Import button.
+Importing model files works in the same way as importing other asset types.
+Simply drag and drop model files from a file Explorer window (Finder on MacOS) into the Content window or use the Import button.

-After choosing the files Import file settings dialog shows up.
+After choosing the files an Import file settings dialog is displayed.
 It's used to specify import options per model.
-In most cases the default values are fine and you can just press the Import button.
+In most cases the default values are acceptable and you can just press the Import button.

-Every model can be reimported (relative path to the source file is cached) and import settings modified using Model Window.
+Every model can be re-imported (the relative path to the source file is cached) and import settings modified using the Model Window.

 Supported file types